A guide to the best ways to visit Kamakura on a day trip from Tokyo

 They don’t call Japan the land of the rising sun for no reason: It is indeed a country for early risers.
-Most temples will close around 5 pm, some even won’t admit anyone past 4 pm.
-If you want to visit Kamakura on a day trip from Tokyo, this basically means leaving early.
+Most temples and Shinto shrines will close around 5 pm, some even won’t admit anyone past 4 pm.
+If you want to visit Kamakura on a day trip from Tokyo, this basically means leaving early in the morning.

-I recommend you to take a train around 8 am, so you’ll arrive around 9 am.
+I recommend you to take a train from Tokyo station around 8 am, so you’ll arrive around 9 am.
 There’s no sense going that much earlier, as the temples will open no earlier than 8:00 am.
-And either way, being at Tokyo station so early probably means getting up at 6:30 – if you want to have some time left for breakfast, that is.
+And either way, being at Tokyo station so early probably means getting up at 6:30 am – if you want to have some time left for breakfast before your departure, that is.

 This will leave you enough time for a walking tour along the coastline, visiting the world heritage sites of the Tokugawa shogunate, see the Great Buddha of Kamakura (daibutsu), Hase-Dera, and the other famous sightseeing spots.

 Note: There are local buses (and taxi’s) to help you access famous sightseeing spots like Zsenji and Zeniarai Benten.
 While you can walk and enjoy the scenery, it will take quite some time.